Far-Beyond-Pulsar/docs/public/docs/core-concepts/field-registry-system.md

 The UI layer uses these methods to implement data binding.
 When a user types a new mass value, the UI calls `set_field_f32("mass", new_value)`.
 When the UI refreshes, it calls `get_field_f32("mass")` to display the current value.
 This explicit accessor pattern avoids reflection while remaining type-safe and efficient.

+> [!NOTE]
-> **Performance Note:** The pattern matching in these accessors compiles to jump tables or conditional branches depending on density.
+> The pattern matching in these accessors compiles to jump tables or conditional branches depending on density.
 Either way, the cost is comparable to hand-written field access.
 There's no hash table lookup, no string comparison loop, just a direct conditional jump to the appropriate field.

 ## Dynamic UI Rendering